General CQ Questions

 Very few people interact only with those who are culturally homogeneous.
 Cultural diversity exists in most organizations and in many supplier and customer relationships.
 Thus, CQ is relevant to almost everyone.
 It can be used to understand and deal with differences in national culture, ethnicity, gender, generation, organizational culture, professional culture, geographic region, and so forth.

-There are more than 300 models of cultural competence with dozens of corresponding inventories.
-Most of these models are not based on a coherent theoretical model, and as a result, many of them mix together attitudes, personality traits (stable), values, experience, and capabilities (learned skills).
 Cultural intelligence, or CQ, is the capability to function effectively in culturally diverse situations.
 It is based on Sternberg & Detterman’s multiple loci theory of intelligence.
 CQ focuses specifically on learned skills that are critical for functioning effectively in culturally diverse environments.
 Skills, unlike values and personality, can be developed and improved through education, training, and experience.

 Both.
 Cultural intelligence research and its practical application occur in cross-border, international contexts (e.g., preparing expats for overseas assignments, study abroad programs, helping global teams, etc.), and in domestic contexts (e.g., multicultural teams, diversity and inclusion programs, unconscious bias training, etc.).
 CQ also can be used to provide insights into how individuals will function across other types of cultures such as those based on generational differences, organizational cultures, functional differences, and so forth.
-Many organizations use CQ as a model for addressing both international and domestic interactions, as well as working across a broad range of cultural differences.

 Emotional intelligence (EQ) is the ability to detect and regulate the emotions of yourself and others.
 It’s a critical capability needed to work effectively with others.
 However, emotional intelligence is culturally conditioned.
 For example, the nonverbal behaviors that indicate someone is upset vary across cultures.
 A smile means different things in different cultures.
 Cultural intelligence picks up where emotional intelligence leaves off and allows you to have the social sensibilities and practical skills to work and relate effectively with people from novel cultures.